On Dirichlet Series Involving $\zeta(s)$ and Extensions of the Euler-Mascheroni Constant: Introduction

-This paper establishes fundamental properties of the function $D(s_1,s_2;\lambda)$ introduced above, including integral representations (Theorem~2.1 and Lemma~4.1).
-It further provides closed-form expressions for its special values (Theorems~2.2--2.4 and~2.6) in terms of values of the Riemann zeta function and certain classical arithmetic constants.
-These results form a unified framework for $D(s_1,s_2;\lambda)$ that integrates and acknowledges prior studies and clarifies structural features that have not been previously made explicit.
+This paper establishes fundamental properties of the function $D(s_1,s_2;\lambda)$, including integral representations (Theorem~2.1 and Lemma~4.1), and provides closed-form expressions for its special values (Theorems~2.2--2.4 and~2.6) in terms of values of the Riemann zeta function and certain classical arithmetic constants.
+These results place $D(s_1,s_2;\lambda)$ within a unified framework that both incorporates earlier studies and reveals structural features that have not been explicitly formulated before.

-Historically, the origin of the Dirichlet series \((1.1)\) can be traced back to Goldbach's classical theorem, which was communicated in a letter to D.~ Bernoulli.
-In terms of the Riemann zeta function $\zeta(s)$, Goldbach's theorem takes the following form (see for example \cite[Chapter~1]{srivastava2}),
+Historically, Dirichlet series of the form \((1.1)\) originate in classical results of Goldbach, communicated in a letter to D.~Bernoulli.
+In terms of the Riemann zeta function, Goldbach's theorem may be written as